csells/sb-blot/_writing_style.md

 - [ ] Working code examples with full context
 - [ ] Discussion of limitations or trade-offs
 - [ ] Call to action or invitation for engagement

+**Storytelling:**
+- [ ] Opens from shared knowledge before introducing new concepts
+- [ ] Includes at least one personal anecdote or real-world example
+- [ ] Mentions unsuccessful attempts or dead ends when they illuminate the final solution
+- [ ] Builds to a clear conclusion or next step, not just a list of facts

 **Voice:**
 - [ ] Conversational tone throughout